paulcpederson/blog/contents/articles/swiss-topo-maps/index.md

 Its publication was begun by the Federal Topographic Bureau under Hermann Siegfried, and continued from 1870 to 1922.

-Another significant departure from the Dufour Map was the presence of contours to symbolize the relief (a granularity of 10 metres (33 ft) for the 1:25 000 pages, and 30 metres (98 ft) for the 1:50 000 pages).
-In addition, three colors were used directly for printing, whereas the Dufour Map was initially monochrome.
-On the Siegfried Map, the colours used were brown for the contour lines on vegetated terrain, blue for water and contour lines on glaciers, and black for the rest.
+The Siegfried Map added contour lines to symbolize relief as well as three colors for printing.
+These color allowed the map to use brown for contour lines on vegetation, blue for contour lines on water and glaciers, and black for lines on everything else.

 ### National Maps
 ![Image of National Map](national-map.jpg)